jsanford-dev/jsanford-dev/README.md

 ---

 ## ✨ **Fun Facts**
-- 🏃 I enjoy running and recently started training for a **half marathon**.
+- 🏃 I enjoy running and recently completed a **half marathon** in 1:48:09.
 - 🏀 A proud **Boston Celtics fan** since 2008.
 - 🎥 *No Country for Old Men* is a cinematic masterpiece.
 - 🌍 I've traveled to **12 countries**, including the Germany, Malaysia, and Spain.